Membership connects individuals to state and national resources that foster community, improve quality of life and support advocacy for veterans.

 Education Grants

-Financial assistance to help members pursue academic, vocational, or continuing education goals
+Financial assistance to help members pursue academic, vocational or continuing education goals

 Quality of Life Grants